 Sometimes, the raid group will have someone who can provide the group food and/or flasks, but do not rely on there being such a person in the group.
 If there is, great.
 Make sure you show your appreciation to that person, too – it’s not easy getting the mats together to create the group food or flasks.

 Being that we are a casual guild that just so happens to raid, we don’t expect you to be an expert on every fight.
 If you sign up for a raid with us however we do expect you to have done some research on the fights we’ll be encountering.
-For bosses, read up on popular strats on Wowhead (they’re the comments that are in green text, generally), watch videos (I recommend Tankspot’s videos), and talk to WMers that have been there before.
+For bosses, read up on popular strats on Wowhead (they’re the comments that are in green text, generally) and/or Icy Veins, watch videos (I recommend Fatboss Videos, please excuse the language), and talk to WMers that have been there before.
 The last step is especially useful as we may have some adjustments to strategies to suit our particular group (or raid leader’s whim).

 As with all aspects of War Machine life, don’t be afraid to ask questions.
 Just don’t do so mid-fight!

 Be on time.
 In most cases we won’t know who is in the raid until closer to start time but having everything ready to go and your cup of coffee made before the invites go out will speed up the start somewhat.
-I have not seen invites go out before 8:20pm server for a regular raid night so you have until this time to get prepared.
+I have not seen invites go out before 8:15pm server for a regular raid night so you have until this time to get prepared.
 Do make sure you are online 15 minutes early though so putting together the raid does not hold up the start time.
 Once invited you should probably make your way out there immediately.
 We don’t want to get into the habit of sitting around waiting for a summons.
-If you like you can always be outside the raid already in the hopes of getting an invite but this is certainly not a requirement.
-The only person who really shouldn’t be heading out right away is the person forming the raid.
-This is just in case there are pugs required and he/she will need the trade channel.
+If you like you can always be outside the raid already but this is certainly not a requirement.
 Once in, heading back off to grab stuff when everyone is zoning is probably not the most effective use of time.
 If there is an explanation of a boss you have done a hundred times then maybe but there could be specific details in the explanation to group makeup and assignments so the preference would be to stay there and listen.